philyboysmith/wsrt/content/collections/pages/join-the-team.md

         content:
           -
             type: text
             text: 'We regularly have opportunities to join our dynamic team!
-Watch this space for vacancies coming in June/July 2025.
-We are happy to receive CVs at any time. '
+Forthcoming opportunities will be advertised here and on Environment Job.
+We are also happy to receive CVs at any time.   '
     type: article
     enabled: true
   -